The Hidden Symptoms of Grief

 Feeling Relief

 This is one of the most unexpected feelings associated with losing a loved one, and can instantly make you feel guilty or like there is something wrong with you.
 However, it is perfectly normal to feel relief in one way or another after a loved one has passed.
 Perhaps much of their care was your responsibility, or you watched them suffer without being able to help.
-Feeling relief doesn’t make you a bad person, and it definitely doesn’t mean you didn’t love the person you lost.
+This doesn’t mean you didn’t love them—it’s a natural response to a burden lifting.
+Acknowledge it without shame; it’s part of being human.

 Remember, grief doesn’t always have a set timeline.
 The length of time that it takes for someone to recover from their grief will vary for each individual because everyone has different coping skills and support systems.
 It may take you weeks, months, or even years to feel “normal” again but it’s also important to remember that there are no right or wrong ways to grieve.
 Even if you experience intense feelings of sadness one day, many people also experience periods of happiness or relief in between these overwhelming waves of emotions.
 Grief can be overwhelming, but it is necessary and part of the healing process.